 CARBON PRICING: accounts for the social cost of climate change and helps to derisk projects from future climate-related uncertainties such as escalating provincial/federal carbon tax and global market shifts, which encourages better long-range investments.
-INTERNAL CARBON PRICE: a value voluntarily set by an organization that internalizes the economic cost of carbon emissions by incorporating it into financial decision making based on the GHG emissions generated by a process or project.

 CARBON SEQUESTRATION: the process of carbon dioxide being naturally captured from the atmosphere and stored through biological, chemical, and physical processes.
 The main natural carbon sinks are plants, the ocean and soil.
 For example, plants utilize and store carbon dioxide through photosynthesis, with some of this carbon transferred to the soil when they die and decompose.